ChimeHQ/OperationPlus/README.md

 OperationPlus is a set of `NSOperation` subclasses and extensions on `NSOperation`/`NSOperationQueue`.
 Its goal is to fill in the API's missing pieces.
 You don't need to learn anything new to use it.

-There are a bunch of alternatives to the NSOperation model, most notably Combine.
-But, Combine is very new, and only usable on the most recent OS releases.
-Apple has been shipping NSOperation for years, and it gets used a lot.
-Once you start building real applications against it, you might find that the API is missing some important parts.
-OperationPlus tries to help make things more convenient and composable.
+NSOperation has been around for a long time, and there are now two potential first-party alternatives, Combine and Swift concurrency.
+OperationPlus includes some facilities to help Combine and NSOperation interoperate conveniently.

 ## Integration